Pleom/apitoolbox/README.md

 > Stateless API Mapping Context for LLM Tooling

+**🌐 Browse Services:** Visit [apitoolbox.dev/services](https://apitoolbox.dev/services) to see all available API services and their tools.

 ## Better than MCP? 🔧

 API Tool Box tools are **direct API mappings** that convert service APIs into LLM-compatible tool definitions.
 Each tool represents a specific API endpoint with proper parameter validation and response schemas.